 Once you have allowed yourself enough time to grieve for the loss, it’s important to “turn up the volume” and keep yourself busy.

+Working out is one of the best acts of self-care and an excellent cure for a broken heart.
 This produces endorphins, which will instantly lift your mood.
 They also give you a healthy distraction.

 And let’s not forget all the awesome results that will make you feel way better about yourself.
 After all, it is one of the best ways to get over an ex!